vinthegreat84/CoVid/README.md

 # App for Covid Vaccination Analysis
-CoviTrack is a tool designed using Python and Streamlit to analyse covid vacinnation.
+A tool designed using Python and Streamlit to analyse covid vacinnation.